RileyMoore01/Leetcode/C#/README.txt

 String Interpelation -> to add a string with print, use {} around the variable instead of + in other languages
-                        make sure to put $ infront of the qutation mark starting the string w/out any space between
+                        make sure to put $ infront of the qutation mark starting the string w/out any space between String Operations & Methods:
+  .Length
+  .IndexOf
+  .Substring - Use indexOf to find the char position, then Substring will grad that section of teh stirng